Philadelphia-Born Comedian, Actor Bob Saget Dead At 65

 LOS ANGELES (CBS/CBSLA) — Comedian and actor Bob Saget died Sunday.
 He was 65.

 Saget was reportedly found dead in his Orlando hotel room just after 4 p.m.
 Sunday.
-His cause of death has not yet been released.READ MORE: School District Of Philadelphia Says 36 More Schools Will Go Virtual For This Week
+His cause of death has not yet been released.READ MORE: More Than 90 Philadelphia Schools Will Go Virtual This Week Due To COVID-Related Staffing Issues

 Best known for his role as Danny Tanner on “Full House,” Saget has been a household name and favorite for nearly 40 years.
 “Full House” premiered in 1987 and ran its final episode May 23, 1995.